FeernandoOFF/Obsidian-Garden/content/Zettelkasten/tech.md

 - [[Backend]] - Developer who creates the data behind the frontend app(s)
 - [[DevOps]] - The person who sustains the infrastructure of both; backend and frontend.
 And has the ability to scale services

-- Electronics - Well... very self-explanatory this works with the bearer-metal important for IoT for example
+- [[Electronics]] - Well... very self-explanatory this works with the bearer-metal important for IoT for example

 ![](Files/Pasted%20image%2020220829222230.png)
 ![[Dawings/tech Monday 29-08-22.excalidraw]]

+**We also have Machine learning and data scientists....**

-## How to choose yours?
+### How to choose your path?

-Well, we can divide this between interaction with people, complexity time
+**Well, we can divide this between interaction with people, complexity time**

+- Graph
 ![](Files/Pasted%20image%2020220824153914.png)

 ![[Drawings/tech Wednesday 24-08-22.excalidraw]]